carologistics/clips_executive/clips_executive/cx_docs/tutorials/writing_a_plugin.rst

       DESTINATION share/${PROJECT_NAME}
     )

-Also, the plugin needs to link against the namespaced CLIPS target provided by the :rosdoc:`clips_vendor` package, which is used thoughout the |CX| to interface with CLIPS.
+Also, the plugin needs to link against the namespaced CLIPS target provided by the :rosdoc:`clips_vendor` package, which is used throughout the |CX| to interface with CLIPS.

 .. note::